yingc123/MasterThesis/README.md

 </p>

 ## Smoothing
-Smoothing idea was based on the concept Surface of Interest ([paper link](https://www.nature.com/articles/nmeth.3648/))
+Smoothing idea is based on the concept Surface of Interest ([paper link](https://www.nature.com/articles/nmeth.3648/))